 For example: "You are short and so you think that there is no way that a guy will find you attractive even though guys think that you are really pretty and have a good personality"

 This relates to your self-esteem.
-There are many reason behind why you choose to exaggerate the bad things in your life and overlook the good things.
+There are many reasons behind why you choose to exaggerate the bad things in your life and overlook the good things.
 It can get in the way of happiness and opportunities.

-That first example, seems silly.
-If you are not afraid of airplanes, it is easy for you to see that the FEELING of fear is not related the safety of an airplane.
+That first example seems silly.
+If you are not afraid of airplanes, it is easy for you to see that the FEELING of fear is not related to the safety of an airplane.
 The second example is not as clear cut.
-How many times have your felt hurt by someone?
+How many times have you felt hurt by someone?
 Probably many times.
 How many times did you stop and ask yourself, "did they hurt me or did I just feel hurt?".
 Often we equate how we feel after an interaction with the intent of the person's words.
 How YOU feel is YOUR responsibility and no one can make you feel anyway.
 Living by this distortion can create havoc on relationships!!!

 My personal weakness.
 This distortion relates to the way we use words like "should" "ought" "must" and "have to".
 Basically, we have a belief about how things "should" be and we allow that belief to cloud our experiences.

 If we believe that things exist on a "should or shouldn't" spectrum, we will see ourselves as failures when we fall on the wrong end.
-I like this quote from Burn, "Many people try to motivate themselves with should and shouldn’ts, as if they were delinquents who had to be punished before they could be expected to do anything." because, I have had my own personal journey with shoulds and shouldn't.
-Part of escaping this way of thinking required me to do a very extensive explorations into WHO I AM and WHO I WANT TO BE.
+I like this quote from Burn, "Many people try to motivate themselves with should and shouldn’ts, as if they were delinquents who had to be punished before they could be expected to do anything." because I have had my own personal journey with shoulds and shouldn't.
+Part of escaping this way of thinking required me to do a very extensive exploration into WHO I AM and WHO I WANT TO BE.
 A lot of the "shoulds" we believe come from what, OTHER PEOPLE, have told us we should or shouldn't do and not from what we actually want or is right for us.

 Labeling means we put a name on things that don't need a name.
 "Labeling is quite irrational because you are not the same as what you do.
 Human beings exist, but “fools,” “losers,” and “jerks” do not"